Aspectize/DbTrace/README.md

 # DbTrace
-Aspectize Extension to trace to Azure Storage
+Aspectize Extension to trace to Azure Storage.
+By default, trace is done to a file in your Application Directory.
+Using DBTrace allows you to store Trace in your Data Storage.

 # 1 - Download